All Episodes

 Good.

-Um I think if you view how Democrats legislate and make decisions in terms of how many votes they think they can secure, um, extending tax cuts for everyone seems to be tacit agreement on their end with our position that a tax increase in this economy would be bad for everyone.
+I think if you view how Democrats legislate and make decisions in terms of how many votes they think they can secure, extending tax cuts for everyone seems to be tacit agreement on their end with our position that a tax increase in this economy would be bad for everyone.

-I think this for um one reason in particular, they've been telling us forever that uh the tax cuts that Bush gave were for the rich, and it's only the top two or three percent who get the the benefit of these tax cuts, but if they lost that two percent, say uh totally in terms of vote, they really wouldn't lose sleep over that.
+I think this for one reason in particular, they've been telling us forever that the tax cuts that Bush gave were for the rich and it's only the top 2 or 3 percent who get the benefit of these tax cuts.

-Um so what you've been saying sort of goes the other way, though.
+So what you've been saying sort of goes the other way, though.

 You've been saying that you think they want people to be dependent on government.